User Guide

 -

-flips the second flashcard in the flashcard list.
+flip 2flips the second flashcard in the flashcard list.

 Deleting a flashcard : delete